lachlanmcdonald/mg-shader-wiki/Grass-Brush.md

 > The **Grass [brush](Brush-Shaders)** generates random columns of voxels with a constant distribution; similar to grass or small plants.
-The height of the grass is affected by the brushes height.
 >
-> The color of the voxels is determined by the selected colors in the palette.
+>  The height of the grass is affected by the brush height and the color of the voxels is determined by the selected colors in the palette.
 >
-> This shader is similar to the [Grass Fit shader](Grass-Brush), which it is applied to the entire volume (or a selected voxels within that volume)
+> This shader is similar to the [Grass Fit shader](Grass-Brush), which it is applied to the entire volume.

 <!-- TOC -->
 - [Parameters](#parameters)